wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-san-bruno-tustmy0w5z.md

   vibrant city surrounded by neighboring areas such as South San Francisco, Millbrae, and Pacifica.
-This crucial role focuses on building and managing reseller partnerships, including recruiting, enabling, and growing a network of value-added resellers and system integrators.
+This crucial role focuses on building and managing reseller partnerships, including recruiting, enabling, and growing a network of valueadded resellers and system integrators.
+Qualifications The ideal candidate will have extensive experience in developin...

-  ## Qualifications

-  The ideal candidate will have extensive experience in developin...
 location: 'San Bruno, CA'
 team: Software
 datePosted: '2024-12-28T02:34:31.925Z'